waywardgeek/sonic/doc/index.md

 it's optimized for speed ups of over 2X, unlike previous algorithms for changing speech rate.
 The sonic library is a very simple ANSI C library that is designed to easily be integrated into streaming voice applications, like TTS back ends.
+While a very new project, it is already integrated into:

+- espeak
+- Debian Sid as package libsonic
+- Android Astro Player Nova
+- Android Osplayer
+- Multiple closed source TTS engines

 The primary motivation behind sonic is to enable the blind and visually impaired to improve their productivity with open source speech engines, like espeak.